percona/pbm-docs/docs/usage/schedule-backup.md

      grep CRON /var/log/syslog
      ```

-## Schedule backups with Point-in-Time Recovery running
+## Schedule backups with point-in-time recovery running

-It is convenient to automate making backups on a schedule using `crond` if you enabled [Point-in-Time Recovery](../usage/point-in-time-recovery.md).
+It is convenient to automate making backups on a schedule using `crond` if you enabled [point-in-time recovery](../features/point-in-time-recovery.md).

-You can configure Point-in-Time Recovery and `crond` in any order.
-Note, however, that Point-in-Time Recovery will only start running after at least one full backup has been made.
+You can configure point-in-time recovery and `crond` in any order.
+Note, however, that point-in-time recovery will only start running after at least one full backup has been made.

  * Make a fresh backup manually.
 It will serve as the starting point for incremental backups
  * Enable point-in-time recovery
  * Configure `crond` to run backup snapshots on a schedule

-When it is time for another backup snapshot, Percona Backup for MongoDB automatically disables Point-in-Time Recovery and re-enables it once the backup is complete.
+When it is time for another backup snapshot, Percona Backup for MongoDB automatically disables point-in-time recovery and re-enables it once the backup is complete.

 ## Backup storage cleanup